Yelp/detect-secrets/README.md

 ## About

+IBM `detect-secrets` is a client-side security tool built for developers, and is designed to **detect secrets** within a codebase for the sake of remediation and prevention of secret leaks.

-The purpose of the project is to **detect secrets** within a code base.
-This is a fork of [detect-secrets](https://github.com/Yelp/detect-secrets) from yelp.
-This includes additional detection, some of which is unique to IBM, as well as additional features to help integrate with IBM services.
+This is a fork of [detect-secrets from Yelp](https://github.com/Yelp/detect-secrets).
+Our version includes additional detection, some of which is unique to IBM, as well as additional features to help integrate with IBM services.

-`detect-secrets` is an aptly-named module for (surprise, surprise) **detecting secrets** within a code base.

-However, unlike other similar packages that solely focus on finding secrets, this package is designed with the enterprise client in mind: providing a **backwards-compatible**, systematic means of:
+Unlike other similar packages that solely focus on finding secrets, this package is designed with the enterprise client in mind, providing a backwards-compatible, systematic means of:

+1. **Detecting secret leaks.** Scan a repository to find and remediate existing secrets within its source code.
-1. Preventing new secrets from entering the code base,
+2. **Preventing secret leaks.** Prevent new secrets from entering the repository via a pre-commit hook.
-2. Detecting if such preventions are explicitly bypassed, and
-3. Providing a checklist of secrets to roll, and migrate off to a more secure storage.

 This way, you create a
 [separation of concern](https://en.wikipedia.org/wiki/Separation_of_concerns):
-accepting that there may *currently* be secrets hiding in your large repository (this is what we refer to as a _baseline_), but preventing this issue from getting any larger, without dealing with the potentially gargantuous effort of moving existing secrets away.
+understanding that there may *currently* be secrets hiding in your large repository (this is what we refer to as a _baseline_), while also preventing the issue from getting any larger.

 It does this by running periodic diff outputs against heuristically-crafted regex statements, to identify whether any *new* secret has been committed.
 This